openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 The scheme of committing the Enclave configuration data into the enclave identity produced by the CPU at the enclave initialization time is critical for SGX.
-For the use case of loading additional code/data, `CONFIGID` and `CONFIGSVN` reflect the identity of the additional code/data allowed to be loaded into the enclave.
-The identity must be immutable at enclave run time.
-Otherwise, the loaded code/data might be able to spoof its own identity.
-For instance, consider an enclave containing a JavaScript interpreter that executes user scripts that originate from the untrusted host in shared enclave memory, and which has access to the `oe_get_evidence` API.
+For the use case of loading additional code, `CONFIGID` and `CONFIGSVN` reflect the identity of the additional code allowed to be loaded into the enclave.
+As SGX Technology does not inherently provide privilege isolation among SW modules within the enclave, the identity must be immutable at enclave run time.
+Otherwise, the loaded code might be able to produce the attestation evidence and spoof its own identity,  For instance, consider an enclave containing a JavaScript interpreter that executes user scripts that originate from the untrusted host in shared enclave memory, and which has access to the `oe_get_evidence` API.
 It is impossible to know which script has been executed by such an enclave based on traditional evidence, even if the hash of the script is supposed to be included in the `REPORT.report_data`, because a malicious script can set `REPORT.report_data` and obtain valid evidence via `oe_get_evidence`.
 Similarly, if an enclave loads and executes arbitrary assembly code from the host, this assembly code can use the SGX `EREPORT` instruction to create valid evidence reporting a spoofed identity of the loaded code.
 With `CONFIGID` and `CONFIGSVN` set at enclave initialization time, and accessible to the enclave code, the static code of the enclave makes sure the user script or assembly code loaded into the enclave match the identity captured in `CONFIGID` and `CONFIGSVN`, before transferring the execution control to the loaded code.
 Even if the loaded code is malicious, the code has no ability to spoof its own identity.

 ## Enclave Creation Interface